-Help wanted: Nudist campground searching for lifeguard
+Help wanted: Nudist campground searching for a lifeguard

 FOSTER, R.I.
-(AP) — A nudist campground in Rhode Island is looking for a lifeguard.
-And the uniform is cheap: nothing.
+(AP) — A Rhode Island nudist campground is looking for a lifeguard, and the uniform is cheap: nothing.

-The Providence Journal reports that Dyer Woods Nudist Campgrounds’ help-wanted notice for a lifeguard this summer says qualified candidates must have “excellent communication skills” and the ability to “work as part of a team.”
+The Providence Journal reports Dyer Woods Nudist Campgrounds’ help wanted notice for a lifeguard this summer says qualified candidates must have “excellent communication skills” and the ability to “work as part of a team.”

-Campground President Jim Johnson says the lifeguard “can wear their suit,” but it’s not necessary.
+Campground president Jim Johnson says the lifeguard can wear a swimsuit but it’s not necessary.

-The 53-year-old campground offers swimming, hiking, volleyball, and a sauna for people who aren’t afraid to bare it all.
+The campground offers swimming, hiking, volleyball and a sauna for people who aren’t afraid to bare it all.

 Most Read Nation & World Stories